laspy/laspy/doc/source/tut_part_3.rst

 would become simply: "pulse_width"

-In order to maintain backwards compatability, laspy also provides access to these dimensions via :obj:`laspy.file.extra_bytes`, which provides raw access to the extra bytes in point records (present when data_record_length is greater than the default for a given point format).
+In order to maintain backwards compatibility, laspy also provides access to these dimensions via :obj:`laspy.file.extra_bytes`, which provides raw access to the extra bytes in point records (present when data_record_length is greater than the default for a given point format).